calimarkus/JDStatusBarNotification/README.md

 You have the option to create fully customized styles - or to even present custom views.

-The closure provides a copy of the default style, which can be modified as you like.
+The closures of `updateDefaultStyle()` and `addStyle(styleName: String)` provide a copy of the default style, which can then be modified.
 See the `JDStatusBarStyle` class (or the style editor in the example project) for all options and documentation.
-You can use the example project's style editor to create a style and then export the code to configure that style.
+You can also use the example project's style editor to create a style visually and then export the code to configure that style.

 ```swift
 // update default style